lauritsf/OpenEquivariance/README.md

 arbitrary order.

 ## Installation
 We currently support Linux systems only.
-We highly recommend that you use
-`conda` or `mamba` to set up a Python environment for installation.
+We recommend that you use `conda` or `mamba` to set up a Python environment for installation.

-### Install via pip
 After activating an environment of your choice, run
 ```bash
 pip install git+https://github.com/PASSIONLab/OpenEquivariance